DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 Call `delete(pair:)` to remove both clips at once when you no longer need them.
 Invoke `ClipExporter.export` with a pair's URLs to share them via the iOS share sheet or AirDrop.
 Use `ClipAligner.align` to compute the audio offset between paired clips for seamless multicam editing.
-Generate thumbnails with `ThumbnailGenerator.thumbnail(for:)` to display previews in a clip grid.
+`RecordingCoordinator` now generates thumbnails automatically when recording finishes.
+You can also call `ThumbnailGenerator.thumbnail(for:)` to regenerate a preview image for any clip.

 This skeleton omits UI and error handling for brevity but provides a foundation for the networking, timing, and recording workflow.